By Adrienne Lauer, EdD, OTL | December 16, 2020

 1. Choose the degree for your career goals

 What do you want to be doing five years and ten years from now?
 Sometimes we just want to seek more learning and higher education and don’t necessarily know what the long-term finite career goal might be.
-If you envision a career in academia, teaching and conducting research, most universities look for qualifications, such as a research doctorate (e.g., PhD, ScD), but some will accept a clinical doctorate.
-If you want to practice and teach, getting a post-professional or transitional clinical doctorate (tOTD) may be the correct educational path for you.
+If you envision a career in academia, specifically teaching and conducting research, then the PhD or ScD degree is most likely your best path.
+If you want to maintain clinical practice and teach, getting a post-professional or transitional clinical doctorate (tOTD) may be the correct educational path for you.

 2. Review requirements and credentials for teaching

 According to Sabrina Salvant, EdD, MPH, OTR/L Director of Accreditation for the Accreditation Council for Occupational Therapy Education (ACOTE), as of July 31, 2020, at least 50% of full-time core faculty must have a post-professional doctorate.
 Why?
 ACOTE wants to ensure that the OT programs have “sufficient expertise beyond the entry-level,” reinforcing the general rule that faculty need to hold a degree higher than the level they’re teaching.
 Here is the specific ACOTE standard: